psychemedia/island-storynotes/three-little-pigs.md

 Wasael or Wassal, — A remnant of this part of our Saxon manners still exists at Yarmouth, and strange to say, in no other part of the Isle of Wight.
 On the first day of the new year the children collect together and sing wassel or wassal through the streets; the following is their song (see p.
 249):

-Wassal, wassal, to our town !
+Wassal, wassal, to our town!
 The cup is white and the ale is brown;
 The cup is made of the ashen tree.
 And so is the ale of the good barley;